Nicholas Apáti: Ancestry and early life

 His origin is uncertain; it is possible he was born into a serf family, which originated from Bars County.
 His father was a certain Clement.
-He had a brother Lawrence and a sister, Elizabeth.
+He had a brother, Lawrence, and a sister, Elizabeth.
 Early ecclesiastical scholars – church historians Ferenc Kollányi, Árpád Bossányi and genealogist Mór Wertner – identified him as a member of the Frankói family and called him with the surname "de Franko" or "Frankói".
 Nicholas' first biographer Antal Pór, however, proved that he had no kinship relationship with the noble family.
-Instead, he suggested the "Keszei" surname, because Judge royal Thomas Szécsényi donated the land of Kesző or Keszi (Garamkeszi; present-day Hronské Kosihy, Slovakia) to him in August 1351, which act was confirmed by Louis I of Hungary in February 1365.
-Mór Wertner objected to Pór's arbitrary name selection, and, also revising his earlier position, suggested the "Lévai" family name, because the prelate's two nephews appeared with the "de Lewa" suffix.
+Instead, he suggested the "Keszei" surname because Judge royal Thomas Szécsényi donated the land of Kesző or Keszi (Garamkeszi; present-day Hronské Kosihy, Slovakia) to him in August 1351, which act was confirmed by Louis I of Hungary in February 1365.
+Mór Wertner objected to Pór's arbitrary name selection and, also revising his earlier position, suggested the "Lévai" family name because the prelate's two nephews appeared with the "de Lewa" suffix.
 Despite this, the name of Keszei has spread in historical literature.
 Modern historians – including Kornél Szovák, Pál Engel and Enikő Csukovits – began to use the "Apáti" family name.

-According to the above-mentioned donation letter of Thomas Szécsényi, Apáti served faithfully first Charles I, then his son Louis I. The latter king stated in his confirmation charter that Apáti was in the service of the royal court "since almost his childhood".
-As a result, theologian József Udvardy considered Apáti, in fact, came from the lower nobility.
-His biographer Antal Pór wrote, Apáti began his career at the royal chancellery.
-It is plausible that he did not attend a foreign universitas, because Pope Clement VI did not mention his academic skills during his appointment as Bishop of Zagreb.
+According to the donation mentioned above letter of Thomas Szécsényi, Apáti served faithfully first Charles I, then his son Louis I. The latter king stated in his confirmation charter that Apáti was in the service of the royal court "since almost his childhood".
+As a result, theologian József Udvardy considered Apáti to come from the lower nobility.
+His biographer Antal Pór wrote that Apáti began his career at the royal chancellery.
+It is plausible that he did not attend a foreign universitas because Pope Clement VI did not mention his academic skills during his appointment as Bishop of Zagreb.
 However, he gained useful practical and administrative experience over the years he spent in the royal court.
 He was referred to as parson of Szőlős, then a member of the collegiate chapter of Zagreb.